Homeowner comparing home equity loan vs personal loan options for a major renovation project

 What Are the Qualification Requirements for Each Loan?

-Home equity loans require you to own meaningful equity — most lenders cap your combined loan-to-value (CLTV) at 80% to 85%.
-If your home is worth $350,000 and you owe $250,000, your available equity for borrowing is limited to roughly $47,500 at an 85% CLTV ceiling.
+Equity is the entry ticket for home equity loans.
+Most lenders cap your combined loan-to-value (CLTV) at 80% to 85%.
+If your home is worth $350,000 and you owe $250,000, your available equity for borrowing tops out at roughly $47,500 at an 85% CLTV ceiling.

 Application Speed and Closing Time

 Personal loans fund in as little as 1 to 3 business days after approval.
-Home equity loans require an appraisal, title search, and underwriting review — closing typically takes 2 to 6 weeks.
+Home equity loans require an appraisal, title search, and underwriting review, closing typically takes 2 to 6 weeks.
 If your contractor has a narrow start window, that timeline matters.

 Factor Home Equity Loan Personal Loan